MicrosoftDocs/entra-docs/docs/fundamentals/how-to-customize-branding.md

 ### Review

-All of the available options appear in one list so you can review everything you've customized or left at the default setting.
+All of the available options appear in one list so you can review everything you customized or left at the default setting.
 When you're done, select the **Create** button.

 Once your default sign-in experience is created, select the **Edit** button to make any changes.
 You can't delete a default sign-in experience after it's created, but you can remove all custom settings.